ajegam/sandpiper/README.md

 margin-bottom:.0001pt;text-indent:-.25in'><span style='font-family:"Courier New"'>o</span><span
 style='font-size:7.0pt'>&nbsp;&nbsp; </span>The ProcessData class has a
 test_jitbit() that can be used to test if a specific issue is getting migrated.</p>

+<p style='margin-top:0in;margin-right:0in;margin-bottom:0in;margin-left:1.0in;
+margin-bottom:.0001pt;text-indent:-.25in'><span style='font-family:"Courier New"'>o</span><span
+style='font-size:7.0pt'>&nbsp;&nbsp; </span>The JSON message returned by JIRA for each issue is quite large.
+It is best read using a JSON viewer/formatter.
+We used http://jsonviewer.stack.hu/ for viewing.
+We ran our code using PyCharm.
+In PyCharm you can run it in “Debug” mode and put a break point in jira_api.py -&gt; get_issue_inf() -&gt; at the line where the “response” is returned.
+You can they copy the value of “response” and paste it in JSON viewer.</p>

+<p style='margin-top:0in;margin-right:0in;margin-bottom:0in;margin-left:1.0in;
+margin-bottom:.0001pt;text-indent:-.25in'>&nbsp;</p>

 <p style='margin-top:0in;margin-right:0in;margin-bottom:0in;margin-left:.5in;
 margin-bottom:.0001pt;text-indent:-.25in'>-<span style='font-size:7.0pt'>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;